 Of course this would all mean nothing if Trust & Betrayal had little of real value to say but thankfully, this is far more than simply fan service for pre-existing fans of the TV series.
 The story is self-contained and features an absolutely gripping love story; driven by a tragic romance, set against a world-changing revolution and animated with visceral brilliance, these 4 OVAs are rightly considered landmark productions and taken as a whole, are up there amongst my favourite anime of all time.

-5 replies on “Rurouni Kenshin: Trust & Betrayal – Jaded no more”
+5 responses to “Rurouni Kenshin: Trust & Betrayal – Jaded no more”

 I’ll even rank it S.